-For an excellent headache remedy, try combining peppermint oil with eucalyptus oil.
+For an excellent headache remedy, try combining peppermint essential oil with eucalyptus essential oil.
 Dilute the mix with olive oil and apply to the temples every few minutes until relief is noted.

 Peppermint tea can be used as a wash to sooth irritated skin.
 It can help reduce pain and improve blood flow.